-Two quart-size (I use the family size Luzianne bags)
+- Two quart-size (I use the family size Luzianne bags)

-2 cups sugar
+- 2 cups sugar

-1 can (48 ounces) pineapple juice
+- 1 can (48 ounces) pineapple juice

-1 can (12 ounces) frozen orange juice concentrate
+- 1 can (12 ounces) frozen orange juice concentrate

-1 can (12 ounces) frozen lemonade concentrate
+- 1 can (12 ounces) frozen lemonade concentrate

-Brew the tea bags and cinnamon stick in the boiling water for 15 minutes
+- Brew the tea bags and cinnamon stick in the boiling water for 15 minutes

-Remove and discard the tea bags and cinnamon stick; stir in sugar till it dissolves, then stir in remaining ingredients
+- Remove and discard the tea bags and cinnamon stick; stir in sugar till it dissolves, then stir in remaining ingredients

 Somehow the stores are gearing up for back to school.
 Apparently fall is coming?
 (Someday?)
 But it’s still 110 degrees in the shade right now and I’m HOT.
 And so are the kids.
 Enter: snow cones!